0x-r4bbit/jquery.neotabs.js/README.md

 I've never written a jQuery Plugin before and I also never would, If I know that there's a plugin which fits to my needs.
 So **the goal of NeoTabs is to close this little gap** and provide a jQuery Plugin which is as accessible as Dirk Ginader's  Accessible-Tabs Plugin and is also extendable via lightweight extensions sitting on top of it.

-## Okay, got it!
-Gimme the Code!
+**Attention:**
+The current version **does not** support all of Accesssible-Tabs features.
+This includes:

+- SyncHeights
+- Info texts (known as 'currentInfoText')
+- SaveState (Using Cookies)
+- Pagination
+- Keyboard support

+## Okay got it, where can I start?

-Fo sho!
-Just jump to the [documentation](http://github.com/PascalPrecht/jquery.neotabs.js#Documentation)!
+Easy-peasy!
+Just checkout the [documentation](http://github.com/PascalPrecht/jquery.neotabs.js#documentation) or jump directly to the [Installation section](http://github.com/PascalPrecht/jquery.neotabs.js#installation).

 #### One last thing: Why "NeoTabs"?**